hannanmumtaz/SimpleIdentityServer.Samples/Documentations/OpenIdPasswordAuthentication.md

 ## Purpose

-The objective of this tutorial is to offer the possibility to your end-users to authenticate with their credentials in your ASP.NET CORE REACT.JS website.
+The objective of this tutorial is to offer the possibility to the end-users to authenticate with their credentials in an ASP.NET CORE REACT.JS website.
 The grant-type used is the OAUTH2.0 [password](https://tools.ietf.org/html/rfc6749#section-4.3).

 ![images\openidGrantTypePasswordWorkflow](images\openidGrantTypePasswordWorkflow.png)